byuitechops/audit-early-documentation/locked-modules-audit/LockedModuleAuditCaptureDoc.md

 - Work emmiting the "Mismatched Course Failure" (≈1 Hour)
 - Various patches and bug fixes" (≈1-2 Hours)

+**Priority:** HIGH

+**Deadline:** September 1, 2019
 <!-- What is the deadline?
 2019 Sep 1? -->
 <!-- What priority is this audit? -->

+## Questions and Concerns:
+Locked files have lock and unlock dates.
+These dates are sure to be innactuate if we are copying them from the blueprint.
+Do we need to check for the accuracy of these items?
+If so, how could we go about doing that?

 -----